vibhanshu-mishra/risa3d-mcp-server/README.md

 Built by **Vibhanshu Mishra, PE** -- Structural Engineer at AG&E Structural Engineers, Austin TX.

 Specialising in steel and mission-critical structures.
 Building AI tools for a niche where none existed.

----

-## License

-MIT License -- free to use, modify, and share.